KrishCodesw/Room-based-ChatAPP/README.md

 Pull requests and suggestions are welcomed !
 For major changes, please open an issue first to discuss what you'd like to change.

 ---
+##  Learning

+If you want to learn how websockets work this might be the best resource just understand how 3 files work , 1st the index.ts in the ws/src folder , 2nd the App.tsx in the ws-fe folder and lastly the

+---